immutable/immutable-BLUI/README.md

 # Immutable Integration Notes

-This repository is a fork of [BLUI](https://github.com/getnamo/BLUI-Unreal/tree/4.2.0), modified to integrate with [unreal-immutable-sdk](https://github.com/immutable/unreal-immutable-sdk).
+This repository is a clone of [BLUI](https://github.com/getnamo/BLUI-Unreal/tree/4.2.0), modified to integrate with [unreal-immutable-sdk](https://github.com/immutable/unreal-immutable-sdk).
 It serves as a replacement for Epic's WebBrowserWidget plugin in Unreal Engine versions 4.26, 4.27, and 5.0, necessitated by the need for a more recent CEF version.

 Credit for the original code belongs to the authors of the BLUI repository.